 Judgment was handed down this morning by the Court of Appeal in a test case on the nature of the second appeals test in immigration and asylum cases.
-Paragraph 709 of the Bar Code of Conduct forbids me from expressing personal opinion in this particular case, but I don’t think there is anything wrong with quoting directly from the judgment of Sullivan LJ:
+The case name is JD (Congo) & Ors v Secretary of State for the Home Department & Anor EWCA Civ 327.
+Paragraph 709 of the Bar Code of Conduct forbade me from expressing personal opinion in this case at the time it was handed down and a colleague never quite got round to writing it up, frustratingly.
+At the time, I merely quoted directly from the judgment of Sullivan LJ:

 22. We accept Mr. Beloff’s submission on behalf of PLP that it is important not to lose sight of Lord Dyson’s warning that “Care should be exercised in giving examples of what might be ‘some other compelling reason’ because it will depend on the particular circumstances of the case”.
 Undue emphasis should not be laid on the need for the consequences to be “truly drastic”.
 Lord Dyson was expressly giving two, non exhaustive, examples.
 However, the second of his examples makes it clear that very adverse consequences for an applicant (or per Baroness Hale, the “extremity of consequences for the individual”) are capable, in combination with a strong argument that there has been an error of law, of amounting to “some other compelling reason.”